developer-zebra/developer-zebra-site/src/ehs/2-3/guide/settings/index.md

 ------
 #### Auto Launch Enable
-Enables any number of apps to be automatically launched after EHS starts up.
-When enabled, apps specified in the optional &lt;auto_launch&gt; section are launched after a specified delay.
-BACK and HOME keys remain enabled.
+Enables one or more apps to be automatically launched after EHS starts up.
+Works with optional &lt;auto_launch&gt; section.
+When enabled, apps specified in the &lt;auto_launch&gt; section are launched after a specified delay. <b>BACK and HOME keys remain enabled</b>.
 Refer to [Optional Tags section](#optionaltags) for more information.
 Disabled by default.
-See also: [Kiosk Mode]().
+See also: [Kiosk Mode](#kiosk).

 <b>Possible values</b>